Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/signal/signal-event-reference.md

 ## Events dispatched and Shared State

-The Signal Extension does not dispatch an event and also it doesn't share any shared state.
+The Signal extension does not dispatch an event and does not share any shared state.